beito123/raklib/README.md

 # Raklib

+    This project was archived.
+Because Raklib(By PMMP-Team) has license problem for me.

 This is Raknet library written in Go for Medaka.

 These code are rewritten in Go based on [Raklib](https://github.com/pmmp/RakLib) (by [PocketMine-Team](https://github.com/pmmp)).